impanyu/algorithm_snippet/docs/collection.md

 # Collection

-### Two ways to customize a comparer for a collection such as priority_queue, map
+## Two ways to customize a comparer for a collection such as priority_queue, map

-// 1. defining a compare function
+### 1. Defining a compare function

 ```c++
 bool compare (int a, int b){